petarpetarpetar/simulator/README.md

     The object had been made to ease the process of adding new gates into the project.
     Inside update function the input's are updated according to what are the logical gate's input wires connected to.
     The connection part is done by making a new object called "konekcije" and it has 3 intigers and a boolean as a part of it.
     ints: start [acually an exit of one gate], endA, endB as it's possible to connect something to either 2 inputs of an logical gate.
 So to be easier the inputs were seperated.
     boolean: data[negative or positive]
-       ---not done---
+    After the edit mode is enabled by pressing "e" or "E" user enter's an edit_mode and is able to interact with user's menu. utilising mouseX and mouseY functions it is able to obtain the current position of a mouse and then compare it with coordinates of
+    menu's options.
+Using mouseReleased() interrupt we can get the position where user clicked and change "selected" data according to         what user clicked on.
+There's 5 possibilities for user to click on, and each represents one component(1-AND_gate, 2-OR_gate, 3-NOT_gate, 4-LED, 5-BUTTON).